Artemkaaas/milagro-vs-openssl/README.md

   </tr>
   <tr>
     <th colspan="2">
-Prover stores a claim offer from the given issuer in a secure storage.
+Prover stores a Claim Offer from the given issuer in a secure storage.
    </th>
   </tr>
   <tr>